 This year in Albuquerque revealed to me much about my own personal growth.
 I was willing to keep an open mind, take in and process information and be able to adapt, adjust and accept situations in front of me.
 Tammy – Pierce County IG

 WSBC should be a “bucket list” item for anyone who has a passion for our program and enjoys working through “process” with a group of committed, passionate compulsive overeaters.
 WSBC demands energy and commitment, but offers feelings of big-time pride in this fellowship, gratitude to be among many who have “gone to any length” for recovery, and a strong sense of the presence of our Higher Powers working in our lives.
 It’s also OK to be a newbie even at World Service – Region One’s mentor program is strong; I felt well supported my first year by my mentor and other Region One Delegates.
 I hope I passed on that sense of support to those I have mentored.
-Thank you so much for sending me, GSI and I invite you all to follow Sandra and I in a service role you will treasure always!
+Thank you so much for sending me, GSI, and I invite you all to follow Sandra and I in a service role you will treasure always!
 Cindy – Greater Seattle IG

 It was a week of enlightenment, growth in service, as well as personal recovery.
-I would highly recommend eligible members consider serving as a Region 1 Representative, then WSBC delegate to rocket their recovery into the 4th dimension!
+I would highly recommend eligible members consider serving as a Region One Representative, then WSBC Delegate to rocket their recovery into the 4th dimension!
 Jan – Oregon IG

 I found the Conference to be well executed.
 My Region One ‘shepherds’ made me very welcome, as did everyone I met, and kept me on track and part of it all, making things smooth and easy.
 I look forward to serving again next year.
 Katy – Lake Country IG